 If you’re wondering about whether you should send a rejection email, it’s important to keep in mind that ignoring a rejected candidate could negatively impact your employer brand and sabotage your company’s candidate experience.
 Use this rejection email sample to build and maintain a relationship with your applicants.

 Sending rejection letters to candidates is an integral part of the hiring process.
-Start a free trial with Workable’s all-in-one recruiting software for a better candidate experience.
+Signup for free to Workable’s all-in-one recruiting software for better candidate experience.

 Candidate rejection email template